Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson7/Lesson7.md

 ### URLSessionTask

-To do the real work of fetching data or downloading/uploading files, a session creates one or more tasks.
+To do the real work of fetching data or downloading/uploading files, a session creates one or more *tasks.*

-URLSessionTask is the abstract class which contains predefined network task behaviors.
+`URLSessionTask` is the *abstract class* which contains predefined network task behaviors.

 #### Three types:
-The 3 concrete subclasses of URLSession class which you will employ most often are:
+The three concrete subclasses of URLSessionTask which you will employ most often are:

-- [ ] **URLSessionDataTask** - Intended for short, often interactive requests to servers such as fetching data by sending HTTP requests (GET, POST, etc).
+1. **URLSessionDataTask** - Intended for short, often interactive requests to servers such as fetching data by sending HTTP requests (GET, POST, etc).
 Data tasks send and receive data using NSData objects.
 2. **URLSessionUploadTask** - Similar to data tasks, but also send data (such as a file) from disk to web service, and they support background uploads while the app is no longer running.
 3. **URLSessionDownloadTask** - Data from a remote service is retrieved in the form of a file and stored in a temporary location.
 Supports background downloads and uploads while the isn't running.

+*This diagram illustrates the relationship between the abstract parent class, URLSessionTask and its three concrete implementations, as well as a few of the functions inherited from URLSessionTask:*

 ![syntax](assets/urlsessiontask_with_subclasses.png) </br>